 Intterra is Trusted by Some of the Best

-Santa Clara County Fire Department
+Santa Clara County Integrates for Real-time Visualization

 The Santa Clara County Fire Department (SCCFD) has implemented Intterra to connect all major systems, and operational personnel together and has made it available on every device; desktop computers, laptops, and tablets.